 I have created this website to raise awareness about a condition called chemical sensitivity.
-It is also known as multiple chemical sensitivity (MCS), environmental illness (EI), Toxicant Induced Loss of Tolerance (TILT) or environmental allergies.
+It is also known as multiple chemical sensitivity (MCS), environmental illness (EI), Toxicant Induced Loss of Tolerance (TILT) or the term I generally use, environmental allergies.
 It is a medical condition where a person has adverse health effects from “exposures to common chemicals such as perfume, air fresheners, scented laundry products, pesticides, tobacco smoke, fresh paint, new carpet, new building materials, vehicle exhaust, solvents, industrial fumes and many cleaning products”.
 Source: https://annmccampbellmd.com/multiple-chemical-sensitivity/ The chemically sensitive’s adverse health effects can be immediate or delayed and range form mild to severe.
 They can include symptoms such as headaches, gastrointestinal problems, heart arrhymias, skin problems, vision problems, breathing difficulties, fatigue, cognitive impairment, tremors, even seizures.

 Leading MCS experts say the development of multiple chemical sensitivity (MCS) occurs in two steps.
 First is the initiation of the disease from either repeated low level chemical exposures or from a single high level chemical exposure.
 Exposures that have been known to initiate chemical sensitivity include to pesticides, herbicides, petrochemicals, solvents such as glues, hair spray or polish, cleaning products, industrial emissions, mold, medications, new furnishings or carpet, a newly built home or recently remodeled office.
 The second step is sensitization or the triggering of multi-symptoms to a wider array of unrelated and common chemicals that never bothered the person before and doesn’t bother most people.